 Photos & Slideshow

-Set Design NewsSet Design: Creating an Inviting, Worshipful Space Set Design: Begin with Goals, Decide Between Off-The-Shelf or DIY, Then Build Don’t Sweat the Challenge of a Fresh Set Design With Set Design, Work to Instill the Church’s Message
+Set Design NewsSet Design: Work to Design With Repetitive Elements Set Design: Creating an Inviting, Worshipful Space Set Design: Begin with Goals, Decide Between Off-The-Shelf or DIY, Then Build Don’t Sweat the Challenge of a Fresh Set Design

 In the modern church, set design has grown into a great art.
 Over the years, churches have moved away from ornate buildings, and entrusted the visual beauty of the church to artists in their congregation.